 All visitors to Guinea (except residents of ECOWAS nations, Morocco, and Tunisia) are required to obtain a visitors' visa.
-A yellow fever vaccination and certificate is also required for visa application and entry into Guinea.
+Both yellow fever vaccinations and certificate are also required for visa application and entry into Guinea.

 From all other countries, please contact the Embassy of Guinea closest to you to obtain detailed information on how to process your visa.